Working with Projects

 account for this, Kargo supports the adoption of pre-existing

-s that are labeled with kargo.akuity.io/project: "true"
+Namespaces that are labeled with kargo.akuity.io/project: "true".

-This enables pre-configuring such Namespace
+This enables pre-configuring such Namespaces according to your

 own requirements.

-to have the kargo.akuity.io/project: "true"
+Requiring a Namespace to have the kargo.akuity.io/project: "true" label to

-be eligible for adoption by a new Project
+be eligible for adoption by a new Project is intended to prevent accidental or

-willful hijacking of an existing Namespace
+willful hijacking of an existing Namespace.

-The following example demonstrates adoption of a Namespace
+The following example demonstrates adoption of a Namespace that's been

 pre-configured with a label unrelated to Kargo: